-Series I 6% Convertible Perpetual Preferred Units.
-On October 14, 2004, we issued 18,015,506 Series I 6% convertible perpetual preferred units as part of our acquisition of the former Chelsea Property Group.
-Distributions are made quarterly, at an annual rate of 6% per unit.
-On or after October 14, 2009, we have the option to redeem the Series I preferred units, in whole or in part, for cash only at a liquidation preference of \$50.00 per unit plus accumulated and unpaid distributions.
-However, if the redemption date falls between the record date and the distribution payment date, the redemption price will be equal to only the liquidation preference per unit, and will not include any amount of distributions declared and payable on the corresponding distribution payment date.
-The redemption may occur only if, for 20 trading days within a period of 30 consecutive trading days ending on the trading day before notice of redemption is issued, the closing price per share of common stock exceeds 130% of the applicable conversion price.
-The Series I preferred units are convertible into units upon the occurrence of a conversion triggering event.
-A conversion triggering event includes the following: (a) if we call the Series I preferred units for redemption; or, (b) if Simon Property is a party to a consolidation, merger, binding share exchange, or sale of all or substantially all of its assets; or, (c) if the closing sale price of Simon Property's common stock for at least 20 trading days in a period of 30 consecutive trading days ending on the last trading day of the preceding fiscal quarter exceeds 125% of the applicable conversion price.
-If the closing price condition is not met at the end of any fiscal quarter, then conversions are not permitted in the following fiscal quarter.
-If a holder of Series I preferred units converts its Series I preferred units into units, then the holder may also elect to convert those units into common stock of Simon Property, on a one-for-one basis in accordance with our partnership agreement.
-The holder of Series I preferred units also has the option to exchange the Series I preferred units for an equal number of shares of Series I preferred stock of Simon Property; however, we may elect to pay cash in lieu of the conversion.
-In 2007, holders of Series I preferred units exchanged 289,090 Series I preferred units for an equal number of shares of Series I preferred stock of Simon Property.
-In prior years, 803,952 Series I preferred units were exchanged for an equal number of shares of Series I preferred stock of Simon Property.
+Series I 6% Convertible Perpetual Preferred Stock.
+This series of preferred stock was issued in connection with our acquisition of Chelsea Property Group in 2004.
+The terms of this series of preferred stock are substantially identical to those of the related series of 6% Series I Convertible Perpetual Preferred Units described below.
+During 2007, holders exchanged 289,090 preferred units for an equal number of shares of preferred stock.
+In prior years, 803,952 preferred units had been exchanged for an equal number of shares of preferred stock.
+Dividends accrue quarterly at an annual rate of 6% per share.
+On or after October 14, 2009, we can convert the preferred stock, in whole or in part, into shares of common stock having a value equal to the liquidation preference (\$50.00 per share) plus accumulated and unpaid dividends.
+However, if the conversion date falls between the record date and the preferred stock dividend payment date, the conversion price will be the liquidation preference only.
+The conversion may occur only if, for 20 trading days within a period of 30 consecutive trading days ending on the trading day before notice of conversion is issued, the closing price per share of the common stock exceeds 130% of the applicable conversion price.
+This series of preferred stock is also convertible into common stock upon the occurrence of a conversion triggering event.
+A conversion triggering event includes the following: (a) if we call the preferred stock for conversion; or, (b) if we are a party to a consolidation, merger, binding share exchange, or sale of all or substantially all of our assets; or, (c) if during any fiscal quarter after the fiscal quarter ending December 31, 2004, the closing sale price of the common stock for at least 20 trading days in a period of 30 consecutive trading days ending on the last trading day of the preceding fiscal quarter exceeds 125% of the applicable conversion price.
+If the closing trigger price condition is not met at the end of any quarter, then conversions are not permitted in the following quarter.

-As of December 31, 2007, the conversion trigger price of \$78.71 had been met and each Series I Preferred Unit became convertible into 0.794079 of a unit through March 31, 2008.
-During the twelve months ended December 31, 2007, 65,907 Series I preferred units were converted into 51,987 units.
+As of December 31, 2007, the conversion trigger price of \$78.71 had been met and each share of this series of preferred stock is convertible into 0.794079 of a share of common stock through March 31, 2008.
+During the twelve months ended December 31, 2007, 65,907 shares of preferred stock were converted into 51,987 shares of common stock.

-Series J 83/8% Cumulative Redeemable Preferred Units.
-We issued this series of preferred units in 2004 to replace a series of Chelsea preferred units.
-Distributions accrue quarterly at an annual rate of 83/8% per unit.
-We can redeem this series, in whole or in part, on and after October 15, 2027 at a redemption price of \$50.00 per unit, plus accumulated and unpaid distributions.
-These preferred units were issued at a premium of \$7,553 as of the date of our acquisition of Chelsea.
+Series J 83/8% Cumulative Redeemable Preferred Stock.
+We issued this series of preferred stock in 2004 to replace a series of Chelsea preferred stock.
+Dividends accrue quarterly at an annual rate of 83/8% per share.
+We can redeem this series, in whole or in part, on and after October 15, 2027 at a redemption price of \$50.00 per share, plus accumulated and unpaid dividends.
+This preferred stock was issued at a premium of \$7,553 as of the date of our acquisition of Chelsea.

-Series K Variable Rate Redeemable Preferred Units.
-We issued this series of preferred units to Simon Property to fund its redemption of a Series of preferred stock having identical terms in the fourth quarter of 2006.
-We later repurchased all outstanding units of this series in the same quarter at the original issue price.
+Series K Variable Rate Redeemable Preferred Stock.
+We issued this series of preferred stock to fund the redemption of the Series F preferred stock in the fourth quarter of 2006.
+We later repurchased all outstanding shares of this series in the same quarter at the original issue price.

-Series L Variable Rate Redeemable Preferred Units.
-We issued this series of preferred units to Simon Property to fund its redemption of a Series preferred stock having identical terms in the fourth quarter of 2007.
-We later repurchased all outstanding units of this series at the original issue price.
+Series L Variable Rate Redeemable Preferred Stock.
+We issued this series of preferred stock to fund the redemption of the Series G preferred stock in the fourth quarter of 2007.
+We later repurchased all outstanding shares of this series at the original issue price.